 Our live webinars are an opportunity for parents to learn and receive support from Teodora on a range of topics, ensuring that they have the most current tools for keeping their children safe online.

-Psychologist and Certified Digital Wellness Educator
+Director of Wellbeing and Certified Digital Wellness Educator

 A prominent figure in the global digital wellness community, Pavkovic is a sought-after public speaker, thought leader and media expert.